dt-alliances/cas-quickstart/INTERACTIVE.md

-# Webhook using interactive mode activation of a custom task
+# Interactive webhook for a custom task

-For this use case you will simulate what a downstream system does by triggering a custom task and having that task send back with a `mytask-interactive.finished` event in order for the sequence to continue.
-This custom task does nothing, but allows you to understand how to run the interactive model as to help you setup your custom integration.
+For this use case you will simulate what a downstream system does by triggering a custom task and then manually sending back the `mytask-interactive.finished` event to Cloud Automation in order for the sequence to continue.
+For this, you will need to capture and send back the `triggeredid` as to complete the processing.

+This custom task, `mytask-interactive`, does nothing but allows you to understand how to run the interactive model as to help you setup your custom integration.

+## Step 1: Adjust the shipyard configuration in git

+The UI enhancement is coming, but for now you need to manually adjust the `shipyard.yaml` to adjust the sequence tasks.

+1. Open up the project in your git upstream repo and adjust the `shipyard.yaml` file in the `master` branch

+1. Add the `mytask-interactive` task as the first task as shown below.
+You can keep the `evaluation` task.

+    ```
+    apiVersion: spec.keptn.sh/0.2.2
+    kind: "Shipyard"
+    metadata:
+      name: "demo-webhook"
+    spec:
+      stages:
+        - name: "production"
+          sequences:
+          - name: "mysequence"
+            tasks:
+            - name: "mytask-interactive"  <<------------------- **** ADD THIS ROW ****
+            - name: "evaluation"
+              properties:
+                timeframe: "5m"
+    ```

+1. Commit your change

-## Step 1: Configure the webhook
+## Step 2: Configure the webhook

 1. Click the `Add subscription` button